intitni/XccurateFormatter/README.md

    ```
    Swift Format will be used.
 3. Create a temp file at the project root (so the formatters can read other configuration files like .swift-version), paste the code to the file, and run the formatter on the file.
-4. Return the formatted code back to the extension, delete the temp file.
+4. Return the formatted code back to the extension, and delete the temp file.